armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 ## Advanced use cases

-You can integrate Borealis with your existing tools, such as Jenkins or GitHub Actions.
+You can integrate Borealis with your existing tools, such as Jenkins or GitHub Actions, to automate your deployment process with Borealis.

-### Create service account credentials

-{{< include "aurora-borealis/borealis-client-creds.md" >}}

-###

-The Borealis CLI can be integrated with other tools that support invoking CLIs, such as GitHub Actions, Jenkins, and Tekton.

-https://docs.github.com/en/actions/creating-actions -- either creating the action or getting and using the one Armory puts out depending on the timing

-Jenkins give example and link to Jenkins docs about invoking a command from a Jenkins pipeline

-Tekton